sdeigm/uni-meter/README.md

 ## Input device configuration

-To configure the input device, follow the instructions in the sections:
+To configure the input device, follow the instructions in these sections:

 * **[Fronius](doc/input/Fronius.md)**
 * **[Generic HTTP](doc/input/GenericHttp.md)**